crossuo/crossuo/docs/CONTRIBUTING/Compiling.md

 $ cd OrionUO
 $ ./OrionUO
 ```
-  > You'll need a `Client.cuo` and a `OrionUO.cfg` in the working directory.
-Inside `OrionUO.cfg` you need to add line `CustomPath=/path/to/uo/data`, so OrionUO will be able to find your original client data files.
+  > You'll need a `OrionUO.cfg` in the working directory.
+Please use Orion Launcher to configure the client.

 Then you should have an `OrionUO` inside `build/OrionUO`